Next Steps in Preparing Your Static Caravan for Winter

 Take home anything of value such as a TV, DVD player or music system.
 Clean all surfaces in case of food spills or crumbs.
 Move all the sofa cushions away from exterior walls.
 Roll up any loose rugs and stand on end.

-Consider removing curtains or nets to avoid mildew.
+When winterising a a static caravan, think early on about how you can prevent damp.
+Consider removing curtains or nets from your static caravan windows to avoid mildew.
 If you do decide not to take them home, be aware that most sites recommend that curtains are left open.
 This may go against your instincts but it does make sense as it will prove there's nothing worth breaking in for.

-If your van has blinds, do not leave them down as this can damage the mechanism.
+If your caravan has blinds, do not leave them down as this can damage the mechanism.
 Vacuum all the carpets and clean surfaces to remove any food crumbs.

 Make sure any loose items such as chairs are stored safely away.